 Before we can start training our model, we need to scale and transform the data.
 This step also includes dividing the data into training and test set.

-Most of the code used in this section is taken from my previous article on multivariate time-series prediction, where you can find more information about the different steps of transforming the data.
+Most of the code used in this section stems from the previous article on multivariate time-series prediction, which covers the steps to transform the data in more detail.

 # Calculate the number of rows in the data nrows = dfs.shape np_data_unscaled = np.reshape(np.array(dfs), (nrows, -1)) print(np_data_unscaled.shape) # Transform the data by scaling each feature to a range between 0 and 1 scaler = RobustScaler() np_data = scaler.fit_transform(np_data_unscaled) # Creating a separate scaler that works on a single column for scaling predictions scaler_pred = RobustScaler() df_Close = pd.DataFrame(data_filtered_ext['Close']) np_Close_scaled = scaler_pred.fit_transform(df_Close)

 After we have scaled the data to a range from 0 to 1, we will split the data into a train and test set. x_train and x_test contain the data with our selected features.
 The two sets y_train and y_test have the actual values, which our model will try to predict.